mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 Personally, I find full-on CQRS to be _a lot_ to deal with, and modern cloud architectures can mitigate and improve some of the conditions from which original CQRS evolved.
 I would however highly advise you to:

-* Use [CQS (Command Query Separation)](https://martinfowler.com/bliki/CommandQuerySeparation.html) when naming.
+- Use [CQS (Command Query Separation)](https://martinfowler.com/bliki/CommandQuerySeparation.html) when naming.
 This forms the philosophical underpinning of CQRS itself, meaning that you create a very crisp and elegant nomenclature around events themselves.
 CQS "weighs" nothing and everyone wins.
-* Use an event store to persist all events when you emit Domain Events.
+- Use an event store to persist all events when you emit Domain Events.
+This can be as [simple as in our example codebase](https://github.com/mikaelvesavuori/get-a-room-ddd-example/blob/main/code/Reservation/Reservation/src/domain/services/ReservationService.ts#L64), or become full-blown [event sourcing](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-data-persistence/service-per-team.html).

 The solution used here is manual and is done completely in code, on behalf of the Domain Service (that stands in for the Aggregate orchestration), doing this type of transactional dance (in the case of the Reservation solution)

-* Update the Slot table with the updated item
+- Update the Slot table with the updated item
-* Update the Slot table with the event
+- Update the Slot table with the event
-* Emit the Domain Event
+- Emit the Domain Event

 {% hint style="info" %}
-AWS natives will maybe point to a more elegant solution using DynamoDB streams as an outbox pattern, which could definitely work.
+AWS natives will maybe point to a more elegant solution using [DynamoDB streams as an outbox pattern](https://engineering.zalando.com/posts/2022/02/transactional-outbox-with-aws-lambda-and-dynamodb.html), which could definitely work.
 I am 50/50 which I like the most because doing so would mean you still have to implement some mechanism like a Lambda that can "translate" the DynamoDB table item changes into actual Domain Events.
 {% endhint %}

 ## Resiliency